If you want to sign with a literary agent to represent your novel, here are some thoughts and tips.

 What to Expect:

 - Agents work for free until they sell your manuscript.
 That’s why some of them can be so picky they might even be harder to sign with than some publishers.
 This means you will get rejected.
 Even if you’re thinking that’s impossible right now.
 Do not take it as a sign that your work is terrible.
-(Though if you suspect that it is, maybe get a critique partner, or sign up for Critique Circle, Wattpad, or Figment to get critiques.)
+(Though if you suspect that it is, maybe get a critique partner or get an editor.)
 An agent’s rejection of your idea or manuscript is simply an admission that that agent doesn’t personally believe they can sell it.

 - If you send out a clump of queries, expect a couple immediate rejections.
 Positive responses usually take a little longer, but not always.
 The fastest positive response I ever had came 9 minutes after I’d sent the e-mail.
 The slowest positive response I’ve had was just under 2 months.
 (They both became full manuscript requests, but I did not ultimately sign with either agent.)